snubwoody/agape-rs/README.md

 ## Overview

-`agape` is a cross platform, CPU-rendered, GUI library.
+`agape` is a cross-platform, CPU-rendered, GUI library.

 ## Add to your project